Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/review.md

 !!! tldr annotate "The story so far (1)"

     We are going on a vacation to Mars (2).
 We've been busy planning, preparing, and checking things for the long journey ahead.
 Are we ready to leave or not?
 What is left to do?
-That's what we are going to find out in the is final core section of the SpiraPlan Quick Start Guide.
+That's what we are going to find out in this final core section of the SpiraPlan Quick Start Guide.

 1.  :woman_raising_hand: Get a reminder or learn about the parts of the guide you missed (we recommend following the whole guide and it is pretty quick, but no pressure)
 2.  :rocket: Because there's zero cell reception on the entire planet